Focus

 > The question is, are we treating Jesus' call like an invitation or a command?
 The truth is, discipleship is like parenting--we have only a vague idea of what it may entail, although we can guess that it will require both sacrifice and faith.
 Do we treat the invitation as an opportunity or a challenge?

-> The Eucharist is not a "command performance;" Jesus renews his invitation each week -- an invitation too good to decline.
+> The Eucharist is not a "command performance", but Jesus renews his invitation each week.
+It’s an invitation too good to decline.

 For Reflection or Discussion